lilydjwg/nvchecker/docs/usage.rst

 This source supports :ref:`list options`.

 .. note::
-   An additional dependency "jq.py" is required.
+   An additional dependency "jq" is required.

 Find with a Command
 ~~~~~~~~~~~~~~~~~~~